RobinKoetsier/robinkoetsier.github.i/tutorials/RadarPizzaChart.md

                                  TRUE ~ "Defending"))
 ```

 Now we can use this column to color the chart.
 I'm not interested in every metric though.
-The 'npxG+xA' column for example.
-I already have those metrics in my chart.
+The 'npxG+xA' column for instance.
+I already have those metrics each in my chart.
 To pick the metrics you want/don't want, print the Statistic column and choose.

 ```r
 print(df$Statistic)